• Skip to main content

 5. Bad posture – standing often leads to poor posture.
 As a result, the shoulders slouch forward, the hip flexors are tight, and you have too much arch in your lower back.

-6. Overly Tight Hamstrings – this is a little known cause, but it happens.
+6. Overly Tight Hamstrings – this is a little-known cause, but it happens.
 Overly tight hamstrings can pull on muscles of your lower back and cause muscle pain.

-The Top 5 Natural Fixes for Low Back Pain After Standing
+How to Prevent Low Back Pain After Standing

 1. Best Footwear for Back Pain